davidjosearaujo/dissertation/docs/Quectel/Notes.md

 **NOTE:** Contexts with `cid` **2** and **3** are reserved for `ims` and `sos`respectively.
 We are able
 # Multiplexing connections

+Unfortunately, multiplexing connection via the `qmicli`tools is not trivial, and it's, in some cases, dependent on the modem's version.
+There was no documentation on how to to it with our particular modem and despite of best efforts, we were not successfull in doing so.

+This leaves us limited with using the proprietary tools (drivers and Quectel's connection manager) to configure network interfaces with QMAP for multiplexing the main interfaces.

+Quectel provides some rough text files and terminal snippets on how to use their tool, and although it does provide examples on how to setup multiple connections, these are always PDU using different DNNs.

+Based on those, we've setup using the following set of steps:
 ## Establishing Multiple PDU Sessions/PDP Contexts/PDNs with Quectel Cellular Modem

 The goal is to establish multiple PDU Sessions in the two DNNs like so: